When I was 21, I left my routine, put a rucksack on my back and went on a big adventure.

 That’s why I love hospitality and opened a hotel and restaurants, and even learnt to grow our own produce in a field in the New Forest.
 Our spaces mean that the big adventure continues.
 You can read more about my business here https://www.urbanguild.co.uk

 In the last few years I’ve become nervous about the big brands, with their huge corporate budgets, making our wonderfully diverse world of hospitality formulaic and dull… with the same repetitive concept on every street corner.
+It’s not that I don’t respect the brands.
+Hats off to anyone who has the ability to grow their once seed of an idea into something huge.
+I just don’t think that should be our only option, and that they squeeze out the thousands of local hospitality humans.
 And that’s why I want the voices of all those brilliant humans of hospitality – humans, rather than brands – to be heard.

 Hence The Humans of Hospitality podcast was born.